 Full details are on the Fringe website. buxtonfringe.org.uk.

-Buxton Festival Fringe (Wednesday July 5 and Sunday July 23) is preparing for its biggest ever event with 186 entrants having signed up for its exciting 2017 event.
+Buxton Festival Fringe is now on and is the biggest ever event with 186 entrants having signed up for this year.
 Now in its 38th year it is the biggest UK Fringe between Edinburgh and Brighton. with an exciting programme of Theatre, Comedy and Music as well as Dance, Film, For Families, Spoken Word, Street Theatre, Film, Visual Arts and more.

 Some sparkling and diverse musical attractions include Chamber Opera Chicago with a musical version of Jane Austen’s Persuasion, South African voices from Africa Entsha; award-winning harpist Alice Kirwan; New Orleans jazz pianist Dale Storr; City of Manchester Opera; Annette Gregory celebrating Ella Fitzgerald’s 100th anniversary; 100 Young Musicians from Nottingham and Germany; Finnish songs from Enkelit; and several high-profile collaborations with Buxton International Festival such as the Jay Rayner Quartet.